 Lawyers with Real Trial Experience and Deep Understanding of Personal Injuries Related to Pedestrian Accidents

 At The Bowling Law Firm, we focus on the long-term medical and financial needs facing our clients suffering from life-changing permanent injuries following a pedestrian accident.
-If you’ve been hit by a car as a pedestrian, contact the experienced attorneys with The Bowling Law Firm, A Professional Law Corporation, at 714-733-2492 or online today.
+If you’ve been hit by a car as a pedestrian, contact the experienced pedestrian accident attorneys in Orange County with The Bowling Law Firm, A Professional Law Corporation, at 714-733-2492 or online today.